NoroffFEU/development-platforms/src/content/docs/frameworks/React/react-case-study.md

 **Virtual DOM:** React uses a virtual representation of the DOM to optimize updates.
 When data changes, React calculates the minimum required changes to the actual DOM, resulting in better performance.

+## Pros of React

+React provides developers with the ability to craft lightweight applications enriched with modern features in a significantly reduced timeframe.
+It offers a vast library of developer tools for enhanced productivity.

+## Cons of React
+React can present some challenges, as it is continuously evolving, requiring constant learning and adaptation.
+The use of JSX, while offering flexibility, can be perceived as confusing.

 ## Market Comparison
 According to research and statistics, React is the predominant choice among front-end developers.
 However, there are notable alternatives, such as Vue, Angular and Svelte that also command a significant presence.